If you have come across this article, you are likely planning to get some money in the bank.

 …we highly recommend signing up for the Motley Fool Stock Advisor.

-Overall, the internet is an excellent and convenient source to analyze stocks and gain insight into many different expert perspectives.
+The internet is an excellent and convenient source to analyze stocks.
+We gain insight into many different expert perspectives.

-Once you have identified the stocks that you are interested in, it is time to perform your own stock analysis.
+When you find a stock that you are interested in, it is time to perform your own stock analysis.

 Here are some tips for when you are ready to perform your own analysis: